NeonGeckoCom/neon-diana-utils/Helm_Deployment.md

 [Helm](https://helm.sh/) is a standard framework for deploying Kubernetes applications.
 The Helm charts for Neon Diana are the recommended method for production deployment.

+## Preparing for Backend Deployment
+Before deploying a Diana backend, ensure the following has been completed:
+- Kubernetes Cluster is deployed and `helm` CLI is properly configured
+- Desired domain is ready to forward all relevant subdomains to the cluster

 ## Backend Configuration
 Configure the backend deployment with
 `diana configure-mq-backend <output_path>`.
 Follow the shell prompts to